 In Depth Experience

 With lawyers in New York, California and Louisiana, dedicated solely to the practice of class action and individual investor securities litigation, Kahn Swick & Foti (“KSF”) is one of the nation’s premier boutique securities litigation law firms.
-KSF serves a variety of clients – including large state institutional investors, union funds, hedge funds and money managers – in seeking recoveries for investment losses emanating from corporate fraud and malfeasance at publicly traded companies.
+KSF serves a variety of clients – including large state institutional investors, hedge funds and money managers – in seeking recoveries for investment losses emanating from corporate fraud or malfeasance by publicly traded companies.
 KSF has been lead, co-lead, or class counsel in many federal securities fraud and shareholder derivative lawsuits around the country that have achieved substantial recoveries, including prominent cases such as Pearlstein v.
 Blackberry Ltd., et al., No. 1:13-CV-07060-CM (S.D.N.Y.) ($165 million settlement, one of the largest securities litigation recoveries of 2022 and achieved on the eve of trial, regarding claims that BlackBerry made materially false and misleading statements and omissions regarding the sales of, and accounting relating to, its BB10 smartphones); Erica P. John Fund, Inc. v.
 Halliburton Co., et al., No. 3:02-cv-1152 (N.D.
-Tex.
-March 31, 2017).
-The District Court in Texas has preliminarily approved a $100 million settlement for the Class after this action was litigated twice to the Supreme Court of the United States — where KSF was twice victorious.
-It is notable that other lead counsel previously replaced by KSF had attempted to settle this action for $6 million, years before — 1600% less than the amount achieved by our firm.
-Other notable cases litigated by KSF include: In re Bank of America Corp.
+Tex.) (fraud action resulting in $100 million recovery after previous class counsel, replaced by KSF, proposed a mere $6 million settlement); In re Bank of America Corp.
 Securities, Derivative, and Employment Retirement Income Security Act (ERISA) Litigation, 09 Civ.
 580 (DC) (S.D.N.Y) (settlement in derivative action, including $62.5 million recovery for company and substantial corporate governance changes); In re Barnes & Noble Stockholder Derivative Litigation, C.A.
 No. 4813-VCS (Del.
 Ch.
 Ct.) (settlement in derivative action, resulting in recovery of $29 million for Barnes & Noble, Inc. in the form of reductions to principal and interest); Kasper v.
 AAC Holdings, Inc. et al., Case No. 3:15-cv-923 (M.D.
 Tenn.)
-(Honorable Jon P. McCalla, entered a final judgment and order in the consolidated securities class action lawsuit approving Plaintiffs’ $25 million recovery for investors); and In re Virgin Mobile USA IPO Litigation, 2:07-cv-05619-SDW-MCA, (D.N.J.) ($19.5 million recovery for the investor class).
+(Honorable Jon P. McCalla, entered a final judgment and order in the consolidated securities class action lawsuit approving Plaintiffs’ $25 million recovery for investors); and In re Virgin Mobile USA IPO Litigation, 2:07-cv-05619-SDW-MCA, (D.N.J.) ($19.5 million recovery).